open-contracting/deploy/docs/deploy/postgres.rst

 Set up replication
 ------------------

-You will configure a master server and a replica server.
+You will configure a main server and a replica server.

 #.
 Create configuration files for each server as above.
 For reference, see the files for ``kingfisher-process`` and ``kingfisher-replica``.

 #.
-Update the master server's Pillar file with the replica user's name and the replica's IP addresses:
+Update the main server's Pillar file with the replica user's name and the replica's IP addresses:

    .. code-block:: yaml